toeverything/affine.pro-legacy/src/blog/2023/01/abbey-wood-release-notes/index.md

 Our AFFiNE GitHub address: https://github.com/toeverything/AFFiNE

 ### Features
-Recent features launched on Abbey Wood have been updated via our [https://community.affine.pro/c/release-notes/new-year-gift-alpha-abbey-wood](version introduction).
+Recent features launched on Abbey Wood have been updated via our [version introduction](https://community.affine.pro/c/release-notes/new-year-gift-alpha-abbey-wood).
-The latest Docker version can be accessed via [https://github.com/orgs/toeverything/packages?repo_name=AFFiNE](GitHub), and we've created a new [https://community.affine.pro/c/user-guide/self-host-affine-with-docker-pre-alpha-and-alpha-local-setup-user-guide](Docker user guide) to help you.
+The latest Docker version can be accessed via [GitHub](https://github.com/orgs/toeverything/packages?repo_name=AFFiNE), and we've created a new [Docker user guide](https://community.affine.pro/c/user-guide/self-host-affine-with-docker-pre-alpha-and-alpha-local-setup-user-guide) to help you.
 We are hoping to launch a major update around Feb 10th, 2023, which can cover around 80% of the features found in our Pre-Alpha version.

 Here are the official media accounts operated by AFFiNE, please feel free to contact us if you have any questions.